argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

 ### Options

 ```
       --exit-code                   Return non-zero exit code when there is a diff (default true)
       --hard-refresh                Refresh application data as well as target manifests cache
   -h, --help                        help for diff
       --local string                Compare live app to a local manifests
+      --local-include stringArray   Used with --server-side-generate, specify globs of files to send (default ["**/*.{yaml,json}"])
       --local-repo-root string      Path to the repository root.
 Used together with --local allows setting the repository root (default "/")
       --refresh                     Refresh application data when retrieving
       --revision string             Compare live app to a particular revision
+      --server-side-generate        Used with --local, this will send your manifests to the server for diffing
+      --skip-files-warning          Skip warning prompt about files being sent to server when using --local and --server-side-generate
 ```

 ### Options inherited from parent commands